marfriaz/salesmate-server/README.md

 To get setup locally, do the following:

 1. Clone this repository to your machine, cd into the directory and run npm install
-2. Create the dev and test databases: createdb -U postgres -d gymbnb and createdb -U postgres -d gymbnb-test
+2. Create the dev and test databases: createdb -U postgres -d salesmate and createdb -U postgres -d salesmate-test

 3. Create a `.env` and a `.env.test` file in the project root